 GERD is the return (reflux) of stomach acid and contents into the esophagus, past the Lower Esophageal Sphincter (LES) causing irritation and thinning of the lower esophagus.
 Regurgitation often occurs without effort, such as when lying down or bending over.
 Frequent recurrences without treatment may lead to erosion of the mucus membranes of the lower esophagus.

-Eliminate pain of the esophagus and regurgitation while maintaining normal function of lower esophageal sphincter and preservation of the esophageal tissue.
+Eliminate the pain of the esophagus and regurgitation while maintaining the normal function of lower esophageal sphincter and preservation of the esophageal tissue.

 For more information, visit www.nursing.com/cornell

 Get unlimited access to lessons and study tools

 All right.
 Let’s work through an example Nursing care plan for a patient with GERD or gastroesophageal reflux disease.
 So let’s collect all information.
 What kinds of information are we going to see on a patient who has GERD?
 Well, first they’re going to have this chest pain, right?
 They’re going to have this burning midsternal or midepigastric chest pain.
 It depends on the patient as to where they feel it and what they describe it, but typically it’s burning and they might be nauseated.
 They might actually have vomiting, just depends on how severe their reflux is.
 They might actually have trouble swallowing because they’ve had so much irritation to their esophagus.
 Maybe they have weight loss because they’re not eating very well or they’re vomiting up a lot.
 They might have some tooth decay.
 I mean, you see these patients that vomit a lot.
 The teeth get all rotted out because of all the acid and vomiting and things like that.